romainberger/kcals/README.md

 ## Todo

-- create config file if it does not exist
+- fix config file creation (use ink)
 - add gif to readme to show how it works
 - take arguments to use as a command